FrimJo/react-take-off/README.md

 Each component can, but does not need to, contain the following type files:

-- `component-name-container.tsx` is your business logic and state management as handled before being sent to the stateless view Component.
+- `[component name]-container.tsx` is your business logic and state management as handled before being sent to the stateless view Component.
-- `component-name-context.tsx` is where the non local stat logic lies.
-- `component-name-styles.ts` is where we store the styled components.
+- `[component name]-styles.ts` is where we store the styled components.
-- `component-name-view.tsx` is your stateless view Component.
-For the majority of cases, this Component should be able to be pure functional Component (no hooks!).
+- `[component name]-view.tsx` is your stateless view Component.
+For the majority of cases, this Component should be able to be pure functional Component.
+- `[component name].test.ts` are created for writing tests.
 - `index.ts` is your entry point for importing your Component.
-It contains nothing but an export statement that points to the topmost Component at any point in time, because the topmost Component changes often during development.
+It contains nothing but an export statement that points to the top-most Component at any point in time, because the top-most Component changes often during development.
-- `component-name.test.ts` are created for writing tests.

 The `components` folder can also host its own `utilities` and `components`.

+### Queries folder `contexts`

+The `contexts` folder contains all React contexts.
+There is a hook under `utilities` folder which converts a hook into context (`utilities/hook-to-context`), it's very nifty.

+### Queries folder `queries`

+The `queries` folder contains all hooks for fetching async data.
+Each file should be named `[type of query]-query.ts` and contain hooks for fetching, creating, updating that type, example: `post-query` would have hooks for `usePost`, `useUpdatePost`, `useDeletePost` etc.

 ### Using [Material-UI](https://github.com/mui-org/material-ui)